-3. Strengthening management and financing of essential healthcare services.
+3. Strengthen Management and Financing of Essential Healthcare Services.
 The first strategy is to develop financial and managerial resources so as to strengthen planning, budgeting and transport management, particularly at a district level.
 This will involve training and retraining financial managers/accountants, administrators, senior nurses and matrons.